MicrosoftDocs/azure-docs/articles/partner-solutions/apache-kafka-confluent-cloud/create-cli.md

 ## Find offer

-Use the Azure portal to find the Apache Kafka® & Apache Flink® on Confluent Cloud™ application.
+Use the Azure portal to find the Apache Kafka & Apache Flink on Confluent Cloud application.

 1. In a web browser, go to the [Azure portal](https://portal.azure.com/) and sign in.